rubrikinc/terraform-provider-polaris/docs/data-sources/azure_permissions.md

   feature.PRIVATE_ENDPOINTS - Represents the set of permissions required for usage of private endpoints.CUSTOMER_MANAGED_BASIC - Represents the permissions required to enable customer-managed Exocompute feature.
+  -> Note: When permission groups are specified, the BASIC permission group is always required .
   -> Note: To better fit the RSC Azure permission model where each RSC feature have two Azure roles, the features field has been deprecated and replaced with the feature field.